unionai-oss/pandera/docs/source/dataframe_schemas.rst

 DataFrameSchema Transformations
 -------------------------------

-Pandera supports transforming a schema using :func:`~pandera.schemas.DataFrameSchema.add_columns` and :func:`~pandera.schemas.DataFrameSchema.remove_columns`.
+Once you've defined a schema, you can then make modifications to it, both on the schema level -- such as adding or removing columns and setting or resetting the index -- or on the column level -- such as changing the data type or checks.

-Once you've defined a schema, you can add columns to the schema and to create a new schema object with the additional columns.
-This is useful for re-using schema objects in a data pipeline when additional computation has been done on a dataframe, therefore requiring additional checks.
+This is useful for re-using schema objects in a data pipeline when additional computation has been done on a dataframe, where the column objects may have changed or perhaps where additional checks may be required.

 .. testcode:: add_columns